docker/docs/content/desktop/settings/windows.md

 On the **General** tab, you can configure when to start Docker and specify other settings:

-- **Start Docker Desktop when you log in**.
+- **Start Docker Desktop when you sign in**.
 Select to automatically start Docker Desktop when you sign in to your machine.

+- **Open Docker Dashboard when Docker Desktop starts**.
+Select to automatically open the dashboard when starting Docker Desktop.

-- **Choose Theme for Docker Desktop**.
+- **Choose theme for Docker Desktop**.
 Choose whether you want to apply a **Light** or **Dark** theme to Docker Desktop.
 Alternatively you can set Docker Desktop to **Use System Settings**.

+- **Choose container terminal**.
+Determines which terminal is launched when opening the terminal from a container.
-- **Use integrated container terminal**.
-Select to execute commands in a running container straight from the Docker Dashboard.
+If you choose the integrated terminal, you can run commands in a running container straight from the Docker Dashboard.
 For more information, see [Explore containers](../use-desktop/container.md).

 - **Expose daemon on tcp://localhost:2375 without TLS**.
 Check this option to enable legacy clients to connect to the Docker daemon.
 You must use this option